Jilan5/Background-Task-Management-with-the-help-of-websocket/README.md

 docker-compose up --build
 ```

+**Description:**
+- Builds the Docker images and starts the services defined in `docker-compose.yml`.

+---

 ### Access the Web Interface
 Open your browser and go to:
 ```
 http://localhost:8000
 ```

+**Description:**
+- Access the FastAPI web interface to interact with the application.

+---

 ### Test WebSocket Integration
 1. Open the developer console in your browser.
 2. Go to the "Network" tab and filter for "WS" (WebSocket).
 3. Start a task and observe WebSocket messages in real time.

+**Description:**
+- Verify that the WebSocket connection is established and receiving real-time updates for task progress.

 ---